Chords + Lyrics | I’ll Be There

 Arrangement notes

-I’ll Be There is unusual in its arrangement, as the verse and chorus chords are the same.
-The verse melody constantly hints at the chorus, but the actual chorus doesn’t arrive until 2:45 and then repeats, fading around 3:43.
+I’ll Be There is unusual in its arrangement, as the verse and chorus chords are identical.
+The verse melody constantly hints at the chorus, which doesn’t actually arrive until 2:45, then repeats and fades around 3:43.

 Here’s a chord chart.